metio/pasejo/tests/cmd/help/pasejo-store-init.md

   -p, --path <PATH>    The path on your local system for the new store -a, --alias <ALIAS>  The alias for the new store
-  -v, --vcs <VCS>      The version control system to use [default: none] [possible values: none, git, mercurial] -h, --help           Print help
+  -v, --vcs <VCS>      The version control system to use [default: none] [possible values: none, git, mercurial] -d, --default        Whether the new store should be the default store -h, --help           Print help

 ```